 A robust American-made pistol safe with a Simplex type lock is a great choice for a home defense weapon for many gun owners.
 They’re also perfect for vehicles and businesses.

-Old-school Simplex pistol safes are generally better constructed than the wave of crappy Chinese electronic handgun safes.
+Old-school Simplex pistol safes are generally better constructed than the tsunami of flimsy Chinese electronic handgun safes.
 In addition, they’re much more reliable.

-Simply put, they are the revolvers of small gun safe combination locks–an easy to open lock that “always goes bang”.
+Simply put, they are the revolvers of small gun safe combination locks.
+They’re an easy to open lock that “always goes bang”.

 Fort Knox Personal Pistol Boxes